cdzombak/bear-backlinks/README.md

 Should work on newer versions of macOS, except that changes to automation/privacy/Apple Events/security policies in newer macOS versions might make the automated interaction with Bear flakier, or make authorizing this program to use Accessibility more complex.
 (As it is, running this script via eg. iTerm requires iTerm to be allowed to use Accessibility automation).

-I imagine this could run under Rosetta 2 on Apple Silicon, but this is untested.
+I imagine this should run under Rosetta 2 on Apple Silicon, but this is untested.
 The main potential issue is that the checked-in copy of xcall is AFAIK not built for ARM.

 **A working Python 3.x installation is required.**